hemanthrajvardhan/ctf/replit.md

 - PHP built-in server on port 3000 (backend)
 - Vite dev server on port 5000 (frontend with proxy)

+**Production Deployment:**
+The app uses Replit's VM deployment type which supports running multiple background processes simultaneously.
+The deployment automatically:
+- Initializes the production database with schema and admin user
+- Starts PHP backend on port 3000
+- Starts Vite preview server on port 5000 with proxy to backend

 ### Vite Proxy Configuration
-Vite is configured to proxy all `/api` requests to the PHP backend on port 3000, allowing seamless API communication without CORS issues.
+Vite is configured to proxy all `/api` requests to the PHP backend on port 3000 in both development and production, allowing seamless API communication without CORS issues.

 ## Event Structure